Peer-to-Peer Deep Learning for Beyond-5G IoT: Experimental Results and Discussion

 \subsection{Pathological Non-IID Data Distribution}

 In practice, local training datasets at each device may not be independently and identically distributed (IID): $\mathcal{D}_k$ may not be representative of $\mathcal{D}$, the full training dataset at the global level.
-Similar to \cite{pmlr-v54-mcmahan17a}, we simulate a balanced, pathological non-IID setting: sort $\mathcal{D}$ by label, partition into 200 shards, and randomly assign 2 shards to each of the $K{=}100$ distributed devices.
-Even when most devices' training data corresponds to only 2 digits, Table~\ref{table1} shows that P2PL converges on all tested communication graphs in a number of rounds on the same order of magnitude as federated learning with 1\% participation \cite{pmlr-v54-mcmahan17a}.
+Even when most devices' training data corresponds to only 2 digits, Table~\ref{table2} shows that P2PL outperforms DSGD and converges on all tested communication graphs in a number of rounds on the same order of magnitude as federated learning with 1\% participation~\cite{pmlr-v54-mcmahan17a}.